PRTG Manual: DNS Sensor

 Value |

-This setting is only visible if you enable Check result above.
+This setting is only visible if you select Check result above.
 Enter elements that the response of the DNS server must contain.
 Enter each entry in one line.
-The received result must contain at least one of the elements.
+The result must contain at least one of the elements.
 If none of the elements matches the response, the sensor shows the Down status.
-For example, you can enter an IP address here if your Domain field contains a host name.
-Only if the host name is resolved to the correct IP address, your sensor shows the Up status. |
+For example, you can enter an IP address if your Domain field contains a host name.
+If the host name is resolved to the correct IP address, the sensor shows the Up status. |

 Result Handling |